gourabdg47/gourabdg47.github.io/_posts/2025-07-13-phishing-attack-types.md

 - **SMiShing (SMS Phishing):**

     - **How it Works:** Attackers send malicious SMS (text) messages containing deceptive links.
 These links often lead to fake login pages or sites that trigger drive-by downloads.
     - **Example:** You receive a text message that looks like it's from a shipping company, saying "Your package delivery has been delayed.
-Click here to reschedule: [malicious link]."
+Click here to reschedule: [malicious link](https://worldbirthsanddeaths.com/)."
 Clicking the link takes you to a fake website asking for your personal details or installing malware.

 - **Quishing (QR Code Phishing):**